Weightlifting

 The hip joint angle is 174° (171-177°), the knee joint angle is about 172° (169-175°).
 The higher the athlete rises in the end of toe position, the higher this angle value gets.
 An average 115° (114-116°) stretch can be registered in the ankle joint.
 This is the sub-phase where we can measure the highest velocity in the Snatch execution: 1.8-2.2 m/sec.

 If the explosion happens higher on the hip than optimal (bent arms), the athlete will not only have to endure intense pain in hitting the pubis area, but it will also mean that the bar will move away from the body and not in the ideal trajectory, which is likely to cause problems in the oncoming sub-phases of pulling and in securing the weight overhead.
 In executing the explosion, the dynamic, fast twitch contraction of the gluteal muscles and the thigh erectors take priority.
-In executing and maintaining toe position for the determined time the thigh erectors and the gluteal muscles function first dynamically then statically.
-With their active, dynamic contraction, the arms adjust the trajectory to the optimal level which gets supported by the dynamic strength exertion of the trapezius and deltoid muscles.
+In executing and maintaining toe position for the determined time, the thigh erectors and the gluteal muscles function first dynamically and then statically.
+With their active, dynamic contraction, the arms adjust the trajectory to the optimal level, which is supported by the dynamic strength exertion of the trapezius and deltoid muscles.
 In the adequate execution of the toe position, the spatial position of the head is of utmost importance.

 The spatial position of the neck and the head must correspond with the current position of the spine.
 If it deviates forward and/or down, the trunk erectors partially and gradually relax thus causing a static imbalance, the gravity point of the “athlete-barbell unit” gets projected over the optimal vertical axis that prevents the athlete from executing a properly high and long toe position and the required explosion.
 Assuming the final sub-phase of the toe position, the dynamic contraction of the lower leg erector muscles is dominant while the maintenance of the position is characterized by the static activity of the same muscle group.
 The listed velocity values are subjected to change within a certain range depending on the individual characteristics (body weight, body composition, weight lifted, level of technical execution, etc.) In some cases, the velocity of the pull gradually grows with varying dynamics from Pull phase 1 to the beginning of the amortization and does not feature a velocity minimum before the explosion.
 This is typical for the dynamically accelerated execution containing an explosion.